-We work in areas including optical coherence tomography technology and its applications, photoacoustic imaging, confocal microscopy and endomicroscopy, optical design, light-tissue interaction and modelling, optical sources and fast tuneable lasers, signal processing methods and GPU processing.
+We work in areas including OCT, photoacoustic imaging, confocal microscopy and endomicroscopy, optical design, light-tissue interaction, optical sources, fast tuneable lasers, and signal processing methods.
+We are particularly interested in validating these technologies in a clinical or industrial setting.
 Read more about our research.

 The AOG is home to four academics, as well as research associates, fellows, postgraduate students, and visitors, working on a range of projects within biomedical optics and optical sensing.
 Read more about our members and their research.

-We occupies two floors of the University’s Photonics Centre, giving us access to a suite of modern optical laboratories and a clean room facility.
+We occupy two floors of the University’s Photonics Centre, giving us access to a suite of modern optical laboratories and a clean room.
 We are equipped with state-of-the-art lasers and optical test, measurement and prototyping equipment, and are supported by a range of technical services and workshops.
 Read more about our facilities.

-We often have funded opportunities for postdocs and PhD students, and welcome enquiries from self-funded students for PhD or MSc research degrees at any time.
-We are also happy to support strong candidates in applying for external funding.
-Our alumni go on to a range of positions in industry and academia, and many of our former members are now leading groups of their own.
+We often have funded opportunities for postdocs and PhD students, and welcome enquiries from self-funded students for PhD/ MSc research degrees.
+We are also happy to support strong postdoctoral candidates in applying for external funding.
+Our alumni go on to a range of positions in industry and academia.
 See our vacancies or Read more about postgraduate study.